Preparing highly qualified nurse leaders to serve multicultural populations.

-- The Heritage professional nurse is prepared to provide leadership and assume accountability in the design, delivery, and education of safe, holistic nursing care.
+- The Heritage professional nurse is prepared to provide leadership and assume accountability in the design, delivery, and evaluation of safe, holistic nursing care.

-- The Heritage professional nurse plans, implements, and evaluates nursing intervention from an ecological perspective for the individual family, and community as te units of care.
+- The Heritage professional nurse plans, implements, and evaluates nursing interventions from an ecological perspective for the individual family and community as the units of care.

 - The Heritage professional nurse practices the art of nursing by integrating aesthetic knowing in nursing care.

-- The Heritage professional nurse approaches nursing with a spirit of inquiry for application of nursing theories that explain & predict the outcomes of care.
+- The Heritage professional nurse approaches nursing with a spirit of inquiry for application of nursing theories that explain and predict the outcomes of care.